jepstein-eagle/adaptable/packages/adaptable-ng-aggrid/README.md

 ## Demo

-To see Adaptable.JS in action visit https://demo.adaptableblotter.com where you can see Adaptable running againt a number of different dummy data sets using various underlying DataGrids.
+To see AdapTable in action visit https://demo.adaptableblotter.com where you can see Adaptable running againt a number of different dummy data sets using various underlying DataGrids.

 ## Help